 While eggs don’t always sit in the refrigerated section of the supermarket, you should store them in the fridge.
 And that’s true for eggs in pretty much all forms, including raw eggs, whites, yolks, hard-boiled eggs, and egg dishes like scrambled eggs or a frittata.
-And if you want to store the eggs for a prolonged period, choose a place in the back corner of the fridge instead of the door.
+And if you want to store them for a prolonged period, place them in the back instead of the door.

-When it comes to whole raw eggs in shells, that is eggs that you buy in the supermarket or at the farmer’s market, just put the carton into the refrigerator, and you’re done.
-Nothing fancy here.
+When it comes to whole raw eggs in shells, that is eggs that you buy in the supermarket or at the farmer’s market, just put the carton into the refrigerator; nothing fancy here.

-If you’ve cracked more eggs than you need at a time, just pour them in an airtight container and refrigerate.
-Same thing with egg whites or yolks that you got leftover from a dish.
+If you’ve cracked more eggs than you need at a time, pour them in an airtight container and refrigerate.
+Do the same thing with egg whites or yolks that you got leftover from a dish.